eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 - All validators assigned to a slot attempt to vote on the same Beacon Chain head: LMD GHOST vote Optimal behavior rewards validators the most.

 The Beacon Chain's introduction on December 1, 2020, began with 21,063 validators.
 The number of validators can decrease with slashings or voluntary exits, or more stakers can join and be activated.
-Fast forward to today(15th May, 2024) there are more than 1,000,000 validators that are active on Etheruem Network.
+Fast forward to today(15th May, 2024) there are more than 1,000,000 validators that are active on Ethereum Network.
 The world has never seen a scalable platform for decentralized systems and applications like Ethereum.

 <!-- #### TODO in future-->
 <!-- Can add a section on Evolution of Ethereum PoS that covers